gomtangmoru/shit-flavored-curry/README.md

 # shit-flavored curry
-This repository is work in progress, not work.
+This repository is not working because it is a work in progress

 ## instllation
 ```bash